cloudflare/pint/docs/ignoring.md

 `# pint disable promql/series(+testing)`

-## Snoozing individual checks for specific rules
+## Snoozing checks

-If you want to disable invididual checks just for some time then you can snooze them instead of disabling forever.
+If you want to disable some checks just for some time then you can snooze them instead of disabling forever.

 The difference between `# pint disable ...` and `# pint snooze ...` comments is that